poppy-project/poppy-humanoid/hardware/doc/en/assemblyGuide.md

 ## About this documentation

-This documentation contains some help and tips to build a Poppy Humanoid robot.
-It does not replace the videos made by Inria, but complete and sometimes corrects or updates them.
+This documentation will guide you through the complete assembly of a Poppy Humanoid robot, giving your links to the instruction videos, but also pictures of all the parts to help you name them and assembly tips

-It contains a bit of context about Dynamixel servomotors and how to assemble them ([Dynamixel Hardware](dynamixel_hardware.md)) and also how to set the right parameters for them ([Addressing Dynamixel](addressing_dynamixel.md)).
+Get started by reading a bit about Dynamixel servomotors and how to assemble them ([Dynamixel Hardware](dynamixel_hardware.md)) and also how to set the right parameters for them ([Addressing Dynamixel](addressing_dynamixel.md)).

-You will also find pictures of all the parts to help you name them and assembly tips and links to the assembly videos.
-As there is no video for the head assembly, this doc contains a pretty complete guide for head assembly.

 Please don’t hesitate to comment and correct this documentation on the Poppy forum, on the [dedicated topic](https://forum.poppy-project.org/t/quickstart-assembly-and-programming-plus-some-code-examples/1228).